 Dyslexia Individual Education and Learning Plans

-The plans outlined here are offered as a guide and information only.
-This aims to assist parents and educators on a basic framework for developing a student’s individual education or learning plans.
-It also aims to assist students, parents and teachers to work towards a common goal and help create successful outcomes for students with dyslexia.
+This information aims to assist parents and educators on a basic framework for developing a student’s individual education or learning plans.
+It also works to support students, parents and teachers to work towards a common goal and help create successful outcomes for students with dyslexia.

 Individual schools, education systems and states may however have their own formats for their education plans.
-Please check with your teacher or school regarding the process they undertake.
+Please check with your teacher, Inclusive Education or Adaptive Coordinator or school regarding the process they undertake.

 The important thing to remember for any parents and teachers is to keep communication open and clear, so the student is able to have the best possible learning experience and success managing their dyslexia.